Roof Cleaning Cost

 When hiring a roof cleaner, here's what you should consider:

-- Ask for an itemised breakdown of project costs, including any scaffolding hire (if required).
+- Have you been given an itemised quote?
+Ask for an itemised breakdown of project costs, including any scaffolding hire (if required).

-- Remember to ask plenty of questions: double-check your roof material is suitable for pressure washing.
+- Is your roof suitable?
+Before hiring someone, double-check your roof material is suitable for pressure washing.

-- Take a look at their past work and customer reviews, as well as any photos or videos.
+- Do they have examples of similar work?
+Take a look at their past work, as well as any photos or videos.

 FAQs